 Cliff Pollard // Founder of Cream Co.
 Meats

-At a minimum, all of the Cream Co. programs are hormone and antibiotic free.
-Most of their partners undergo annual third-party auditing including CCOF Organic, Land to Market™ Regenerative, Certified Humane, Non-GMO Project Verified, and American Grass-fed and Grass-finished.
+Their partners undergo stringent third-party evaluations, encompassing esteemed certifications such as CCOF Organic, Land to Market™ Regenerative, Certified Humane, Non-GMO Project Verified, and American Grass-fed and Grass-finished.

 Rahama Wright // Founder of Shea Yeleen

-The Yeleen Sourced proprietary process is what sets the brand apart – financial empowerment, community development, traditional processing methods, and an unwavering commitment to ethically sourced organic and natural ingredients.
+The brand’s signature lies in the Yeleen Sourced proprietary process—a fusion of financial empowerment, community development, traditional production methods, and an unwavering commitment to organically and sustainably sourced ingredients, all nurtured with ethical care.